Links on Super Easy may earn us a commission. Learn more.

 Types of assets a deceased person may leave behind

-• Real estate, such as a house, land, or commercial property.
+• Real estate: Properties owned by the deceased, such as houses, apartments, land or commercial property.

 • Intellectual property, such as copyrights, patents and trademarks.